Debt According to the Scriptures

-Psalm 112:5 It is well with the man who deals generously and lends, who conducts his affairs with justice.
+Psalm 112:5 It is well with the man who deals generously and lends and conducts his affairs with justice.

 Proverbs 22:16 He who oppresses the poor to make more for himself or who gives to the rich, will only come to poverty.

-Luke 16:10 He who is faithful in a very little thing is faithful also in much, and he who is unrighteous in a very little thing is unrighteous also in much.
+Luke 16:10 He who is faithful in a tiny thing is faithful also in much, and he who is unrighteous in a very little thing is unrighteous also in much.

-Plan ahead before making a move, Save as much as 10%, Diversify your investment and be faithful with what you are doing and also to those who help you achieve your goal while you are in need.
+Plan before making a move, Save as much as 10%, Diversify your investment, and be faithful to what you are doing and those who help you achieve your goal while in need.

 - Get advice and listen to others’ experiences who have been there.

-- Only a fool rush in many things.
+- Only a fool rush into many things.

 - Wisely put your investment where you have control.

-- Invest in the company that give dividends
+- Invest in the company that gives dividends

 - Avoid day trading